 Women in Ministry

-Topics we would welcome opinions about, but would not even argue for.
+Topics about which we welcome opinions about, but would not even argue for, such as:

 - What songs or instruments should be used in public worship services.